jmservera/min/README.md

     done < $1
     }
     ```
-* Now you can do `cat /proc/version` to see the kernel version
+* Now you can do `cat /proc/version` to see the kernel version or `cat /proc/sys/kernel/hostname` to see the hostname.